-- When the teacher-force ratio is less than 1, some of the inputs to the decoder are obtained by DrawFromDistribution() these are shown by the dotted line in Figure 5(b).
+- When the teacher-force ratio is less than 1, some of the inputs to the decoder are obtained by DrawFromDistribution() these are shown by the dotted line in Figure 4(b).
 When backpropagating gradients, the derivatives must ideally also be backpropagated through this operation.
 However, DrawFromDistribution(P) is typically either an argmax or random sampling from P, neither of which is a differentiable operation if performed the usual way.
 In order to address that, we must modify these operations by replacing embedding(argmax(P)) with embedding(softmax(P)), or by using the Gumbel-noise reparametrization as a replacement for sampling.
-We discuss this in Appendix O. - While simply training as given above would work, it is generally better to pretrain the listener and speller separately before including them in the overall training.
-The lisetner can be pretrained either using a CTC criteron (as in HW3P2) or as an autoencoder.
-The speller can be pretrained as a language model as in HW4P1.
+We discuss this in Appendix O. - While simply training as given above would work, sometimes it can help to pretrain the listener and speller separately before including them in the overall training.
+The listener can be pretrained either using a CTC criteron (as in HW3P2) or as an autoencoder.
+The speller can be pretrained as a language model (as you did on HW4P1) on the character transcripts of HW4P2.
+(Hint: You don't need to implement a dataloader for this, think about it!).
+It is also worth noting that some have found this pre-training step helpful, others have found that training end-to-end works better.
 These are discussed in Appendix Q.